Principal Pension Risk Management Dashboard

 Discount rate based on the Principal Pension Discount Yield Curve—EOM

-Change in rates is calculated for average plan for period starting as indicated by column header and ending with last month.
+Change in rates is calculated for an average plan for period starting as indicated by column header and ending with last month.

 This table shows trends of the discount rate over the last 12 months.
 Discount rates vary with plan duration, with longer duration liabilities generally producing higher discount rates.
-Note that the line graph above matches the results for an "Average plan".
+Note that the line graph above matches the results for an "average plan".

 More about this chart